aunkrig/no-template/README.md

       enough to confuse me.
     </li>
     <li style="padding:3px">
-      The "content" lines are quite easy to spot in the source code, since they appear in column one and start with a quote.
+      The "content" lines are quite easy to spot in the source code, since they all appear in column one of the source code.
     </li>
     <li style="padding:3px">
-      You benefit from the static type model of Java, and get compiler warnings and errors when other frameworks produce only <i>runtime</i> errors.
+      You benefit from the static type model of Java, and get compiler warnings and errors, whereas other frameworks produce only <i>runtime</i> errors.
     </li>
     <li style="padding:3px">